 - Sports team events at the nearby Disney’s Wide World of Sports complex

-As Florida residents and annual passholders, we try to take advantage of special offers for any on-site Disney hotel.
-Since typically we drive to Orlando, the Disney’s transportation service to the theme parks as well as Uber / Lyft for off-site restaurants is not a concern.
-However, without a vehicle guests are not fully able to explore the Orlando area outside of Disney (this of course is by design).
+It should be noted that guests without a vehicle are not fully able to explore the Orlando area outside of Disney (this of course is by design).
 Outside transportation service costs can add up if you are looking to visit non-Disney theme parks or off-property restaurants so keep that in mind for your next visit.